My Husband’s Dying Wish For Me

 I'm Amy,your fellow widow and widow-to-be friend.

 It's a true honor to join you on this journey.
 None of us wanted to be in this position, but here we are.
-I am committed to serving you, sitting with you, being with you right where you are, wherever you are.
-Welcome.

 more about me